intel/ParseAndC/README.md

   That will reposition the data windows (Hex and ASCII) in such a way that the data corresponding to that variable is displayed smack right in the middle of the data window.
 Neat, huh?

+  You can do the same the other way, too.
+Just click on any colored data item in either the Hex or Ascii data windows.
+  It will immediately scroll the Interpreted code window to the variable corresponding to that data.
+If multiple variables point to the same data item, it will intelligently scroll in such a way that most number of such variables are displayed.
+Ain't that cool?

   If you want to display your file from very specific offset, you can also type it in the Text Box to the right of "or".
   Here you can use human-readable expression, like 1MB-20*5KB+0xADE+(1<<10).
 Once you are done type, press TAB to focusout.
   When the focusout happens, it will populate the Spinbox with the calculated value, so that you know what value it calculated.